 What will this mean for you?
 With these changes, only the interface that you use to access CDDIS information and web content will change to one unified experience; the paths for finding and downloading our data will not change (located at https://cddis.nasa.gov/archive/; Earthdata Login required to access).
 By combining NASA’s DAACs into the Earthdata website, ESDS aims to improve data discoverability and data findability and build efficient pathways for data users to access data and information.

 We want to reassure all our users that your data will still be available in the same place and the same URL in our archive (located at https://cddis.nasa.gov/archive/; Earthdata Login required to access).
 This will not affect how or where you access our data.
-It will, however, affect where you see our web content, as we join the Earthdata website.
+It will, however, affect where you see our web content, as we have joined the Earthdata website.

 To learn about the DAAC website migration schedule, to view the new user path options for finding the DAAC data resources you need, and to learn how to get support during this transition, view our recent webinar, “Web Unification: Optimizing Your Access to NASA Earth Science Data”.